Temporary resident permit (TRP) for victims of family violence

 This section contains policy, procedures and guidance used by IRCC staff.
 It is posted on the department’s website as a courtesy to stakeholders.

-These instructions aim to provide guidance to IRCC officers on the issuance of an initial fee-exempt temporary resident permit (TRP) for out-of-status foreign nationals experiencing family violence.
-This measure also extends access to an initial fee-exempt work permit and Interim Federal Health Program (IFHP) coverage for these individuals if the conditions warrant such a response.
+These instructions aim to provide guidance to IRCC officers on the issuance of a fee-exempt temporary resident permit (TRP) for out-of-status foreign nationals experiencing family violence.
+This measure also extends access to fee-exempt work and study permits and Interim Federal Health Program (IFHP) coverage for these individuals, if the conditions warrant such a response.

 The intention is for victims of family violence who are seeking a TRP to be assessed as expeditiously as possible, using the criteria outlined below.
 These TRPs are to be issued in accordance with existing instructions for the issuance of TRPs under subsection 24(1) of the Immigration and Refugee Protection Act (IRPA), as well as the corresponding Ministerial Instructions (MI) established in subsection 24(3) of the IRPA.